hazelcast/hazelcast-jet-reference-manual/docs/04_Understanding_Jet_Architecture_and_API/03_Processor/02_Data-Processing_Callbacks.md

 stay in the inbox so Jet knows the processor has more work to do even if no new items are received.

+#### completeEdge()

+Eventually each edge will signal that its data stream is exhausted.
+When this happens, Jet calls the processor's `completeEdge()` with the ordinal of the completed edge.

+The processor may want to emit any number of items upon this event, and it may be prevented from emitting all due to a full outbox.
+In this case it may return `false` and will be called again later.

 #### complete()

 Jet calls `complete()` after all the input edges are exhausted.
 It is